-Disclaimer, Terms of Use and Information on EASA's responsibilities with regard to the Safety Publications application
+Disclaimer, Terms of Use and Information on EASA's responsibilities with regard to the Safety Publications application, including the (advanced) search function

 EASA (“the Agency”) has developed the Safety Publications application as a service to enhance the aviation industry's receipt of European Safety Publications.
 Use of the Safety Publications application is based on the following terms: